 Although the Conference House is the centerpiece of the park, it is only one of many reasons to visit.
 The park features three other historic houses, the National Historic Landmark Lenape Native American archeological site, beaches, recreational facilities, hiking and bike trails, and one-of-a-kind natural areas, such as the sole hackberry-tree forest in New York State.
 The beachfront is also a major spawning ground for horseshoe crabs on the East Coast.

-The park is the southernmost point in New York State, which is denoted by a marker on the beach inscribed "South Pole."
+The park is the southernmost point in New York State, which is denoted by the "South Pole" on the beach.

 Biddle House in the background, Rutan House in the foreground.